sz-hunor/cucm_soap/README.md

 ## Warning

-This script can be used to send any arbitrary data as any arbitrary AXL SOAP request, needless to say that it has say that sending incorrect or incorrectly formatted data can lead to damage
+This script can be used to send any arbitrary data as any arbitrary AXL SOAP request, it is completely possibly to over-write, delete or otherwise damage existing configuration

 Use caution, use test labs, use test data and familiarize yourself with the quirks of SOAP